 Puppy training: Start early

 That is your goal.
 Training never stops.
-By constantly raising the bar, you will find your dog will do whatever it takes to please you.
+By continually raising the bar, you will find your dog will do whatever it takes to please you.

 For the most part, puppies and dogs want nothing more than to please their people.
 The sooner you start working with your puppy and showing them how happy you are with their progress, the more they will want to please you.
 This mutually rewarding relationship will carry over and even get stronger as your dog matures.

 To achieve the best results, keep puppy training sessions short and fun.
 Everyone in the house should take turns at training.
-No more than 3 minutes, 3 times per day, per person.
-Slip puppy training into their feeding time, playtime and exercise time.
+No more than three minutes, three times per day, per person add puppy training into their feeding time, playtime and exercise time.

 Always make them finish your last command.
 That reinforces the fact you are the boss.
-Always leave them wanting more.
+Leave them wanting more.
 When they enjoy the experience, they look forward to repeating it.
 Thus puppy training becomes fun, not work.